ihuomah/ESP32-Bidirectional-Environmental-Monitoring/README.md

 No external cloud MQTT services or remote dashboards were used.

-Security (TLS/authentication) was not enabled in this prototype; it is suggested as future work.
+Security (TLS/authentication) was not enabled in this prototype

 ## References

 This work was completed as part of an academic project titled: